Japanese Healthcare System and Health Insurance in Japan

 Moreover, it is recommended to always carry your Japanese health insurance card with you to avail yourself of the benefits of the Japanese health care system in sudden emergencies.

 Keeping your health insurance card with you will save you a lot of pain.
-If you visit a Japanese hospital or clinic without a medical insurance card, you must pay full for the treatment and medicines.
+If you visit a Japanese hospital or clinic without a medical insurance card, you must pay in full for the treatment and medicines.
 Of course, the insurance money will be refunded to you later, but it will cause unnecessary inconvenience initially.

 Himanshu Jain